fossasia/susi_server/README.rst

    ::
        ./gradle_clean.sh

-How do I develop Skills (AI Conversation Rules) for Susi?
+How do I develop Skills (AI Conversation Rules) for Susi AI?
 ---------------------------------------------------------

-The Susi skill language is described in the `Skill Development Tutorial </docs/skills/susi_skill_development_tutorial.md>`__.
+The Susi AI skill language is described in the `Skill Development Tutorial </docs/skills/susi_skill_development_tutorial.md>`__.

-Why should I use Susi?
+Why should I use Susi AI?
 ----------------------

-If you like to create your own AI, then you may consider Susi.
+If you like to create your own AI, then you may consider Susi AI.

-Where can I get the latest news about Susi?
+Where can I get the latest news about Susi AI?
 -------------------------------------------

 Hey, this is the tool for that!
 Just put